 The CrossFit methodology focuses on performing more work in less time.
 Performing more repetitions of a movement in less time would produce this output.
 This is why CrossFit workouts often utilize the kipping pull-up.

 While it may seem like the kipping pull-up is an easy option at first glance, it is important to note that kipping is not a replacement for strict strength.
 But, they do provide an advantage in some workouts.
+They significantly increase the speed and cardiovascular demands of a workout compared to strict pull-ups.

 Check out our article “The Truth about Kipping Pull-ups” for more information on why CrossFit uses the kipping pull-up.